Skip to main content

 Ongoing

 Several cases have been brought in France, seeking to halt the export of arms and military goods that risk being used in the Yemen conflict.
-The matter first entered the courts in 2018, and there have since been several cases brought by different claimants and using varying arguments and approaches, all broadly seeking to challenge French export decisions to Coalition members involved in the armed conflict in Yemen.
+The matter first entered the courts in 2018.
+Since then there have several cases brought by different claimants and using varying arguments and approaches, all broadly seeking to challenge French export decisions to Coalition members involved in the armed conflict in Yemen.

-Two administrative cases have called for the suspension of licences issued for the export of arms to Coalition members involved in Yemen with three additional cases that have sought to cancel customs permits obtained by cargo ships for the transport of French arms to Saudi Arabia that also allegedly risk being used to commit IHL and IHRL violations in Yemen.
+Two administrative cases have called for the suspension of licences issued for the export of arms to Coalition members involved in Yemen, with three additional cases that have sought to cancel customs permits obtained by cargo ships for the transport of French arms to Saudi Arabia that also allegedly risk being used to commit international humanitarian law (IHL) and international human rights law (IHRL) violations in Yemen.

-On 27 January, 2023, the first administrative case was dismissed on appeal by the Council of State due to a lack of jurisdiction to scrutinise general arms exports licencing decisions.
-An additional request to annul several licences granted for the export of arms to members of the Coalition involved in the conflict in Yemen, submitted in 2019, is also still pending before the Administrative Court of Paris.
+On 27 January 2023, the first administrative case was dismissed on appeal by the Council of State due to a lack of jurisdiction to scrutinise general arms export licensing decisions.
+An additional request to annul several licences granted for the export of arms to members of the Coalition involved in the conflict in Yemen, was also dismissed by the Administrative Court of Paris as the pending shipment that the claimant relied on to ground its request had since been cancelled.
 A separate Freedom of Information request ordering French customs authorities to disclose information relating to the export of military goods and training to Saudi Arabia and the UAE is also still pending.

 Most recently, a criminal complaint has been brought in the French courts, requesting a criminal investigation into the potential complicity of three French arms manufacturers in aiding and abetting the commission of war crimes and crimes against humanity in Yemen.
 This case is still in its early stages.